atomify/atomify-js/README.md

 **opts.debug** - Passed to Browserify to generate source maps if `true`.
 Also provides additional CLI output, if applicable.

+**opts.minify** - If `true`, minifies source code and sets debug to true.
+If object, passed as options to [minifyify](https://github.com/ben-ng/minifyify) and sets debug to true.
+If `false`, no minification.

 **opts.watch** - If `true`, [watchify](https://github.com/substack/watchify) will be used to create a file watcher and speed up subsequent builds.

 **opts.transforms** - Provide your own transforms that will be added to the defaults listed above.